Tesla Model 3 Highland

-Last updated 12-Jul-2024
+Last updated 11-May-2025

 The original Model 3 was launched in 2017 and was the first truly mass market car Tesla offered following on from the acclaimed success of the Model S and the Model X. Through its life the original Model 3 went through some significant changes including changes to the motors and batteries and the inclusion of a heat pump.
-The interior was also mildly reworked.
-At launch the car was far from perfect, many found it noisy, the suspension was more go cart like than refined, and some of the materials and finishes were far from premium.
-The build quality, especially in the early years, also left a lot to be desired although this steadily improved.
-The Highland version set about creating a step change in quality above the outgoing model while still retaining the price point in the market.
+The interior was also mildly reworked over that time.
+At the original launch the car was far from perfect, many found it noisy, the suspension was more go cart like than refined, and some of the materials and finishes were far from premium.
+The build quality, especially in the early years, also left a lot to be desired.
+Tesla steadily made improvements over the following few years.

-The battery and the motors are unchanged on the RWD and Long Range models, with the Performance model getting a new rear motor.
-The Performance model also gets adaptive suspension with essentially 2 settings, comfort orientated setting and a sport setting.
+The battery and the motors are essentially unchanged on the RWD and Long Range models, with the Performance model getting a new rear motor.
+The Performance model also gets adaptive suspension with essentially 2 settings, a comfort orientated setting and a sport setting.
 Other technical changes include:

 The WLTP (Worldwide Harmonised Light Vehicle Test procedure) tests report the Rear wheel drive (RWD) model version now has a range of 513km/318 miles up from 491km/305 miles, whereas the Long Range All Wheel Drive (LR AWD) model has a WLTP range of 629km/390 miles up from 601km/373 miles, and the more accurate EPA figures probably 10% below these.
-Like all EVs, the real world range is unlikely to be close to the figures above in all situations, and our battery analysts youtube vides suggest the RWD long term average will be close to the EPA figures and the LR figures will be 5-10% below them.
+Like all EVs, the real world range is unlikely to be close to the figures above in all situations, and our battery analysts YouTube videos suggest the RWD long term average will be close to the EPA figures and the LR figures will be 5-10% below them.
 The Performance model is typically lowers still but that reflects the more enthusiastic driving style of performance owners.

 While it's unlikely to be an issue for many, the top speeds has also been reduced down to 210km/h or 120mph, down from 145mph in the case of the LR AWD.
 The performance to 60mph or 100km/h has also not changed on either car although we do wonder if the acceleration profile has changed because of the reduced top speed, something that may be apparent when overtaking.
 We await meaningful real world tests.

-The principle reason for the increase in range, given the battery and motors are unchanged, is down to a reduction in drag.
+The principal reason for the increase in range, given the battery and motors are unchanged, is down to a reduction in drag.
 Tesla have both improved the aerodynamics of the car shape, it now has a lower and sleeker front end and added new lower drag tires and wheel design.
 The wheel and tire choice have long been known to have a material effect on the efficiency of the car.
 The overall effect is a reduction in the coefficient of drag (Cd) figure to 0.219 v from 0.225 on the outgoing model.

 The screen is also said to be brighter although in our experience it's rarely at 100% anyway.